 I’m not prepared to think worst case scenario right now.
 I’m still shocked at how attached I’ve become.
 I grew up on a farm.
 I raised livestock and pets and never felt this much angst.
 The very thought of losing him drives me to tears.
 I love that damn dog and my life just won’t be the same without him.
 And no, I have no desire to replace him now or later.
 If and when he does get to that point there will be absolutely no discussion of replacing him.

 I’m pulling a ‘palin’ and making up words again. lol Anyhoo, I survived the 40th birthday.
 Actually, it was very low key and relaxed.
 Apple guy and I spent a day at Golden Gate park and a nice simple dinner.
 I’m not big on celebrating my birthday but it was very enjoyable.
 Yes, I did the obligatory going out to drink with friends.
-That said, I enjoyed the day at the park more.1
+That said, I enjoyed the day at the park more.
+Of course, I haven’t been huge on bars for years.

 In other news, I’ve been getting a lot of meme requests lately.
 Sorry to disappoint but I hate those things and rarely do them.
 Every now and then I find one that strikes my fancy but it is rare.
 I appreciate the offer but don’t be upset if I don’t.